camaraproject/Commonalities/documentation/API-design-guidelines.md

 ### 8.3 Filtering

 Filtering consists of restricting the number of resources queried by specifying some attributes and their expected values.
-It is possible to filter a collection on multiple attributes at the same time and allow multiple values for a filtered attribute.
+When filtering is supported, it is possible to filter a collection on multiple attributes at the same time and allow multiple values for a filtered attribute.

 Next, it is specified how it should be used according to the filtering based on the type of data being searched for: a text, a number or a date and the type of operation.
+Note: Services may not support all attributes for filtering.
+In case a query includes an attribute for which filtering is not supported, it may be ignored by the service.

 | **Operation** |	Text |	Numbers | 	Dates |
 | ----- |	-----  |	 -----  |  -----  |